athomasq/athomasq.github.io/essays/investing-in-public.md

 *If you don't know the mark at the table, it's probably you.*

-I spend a lot of time thinking about edge -- it's been one of the defining themes of my professioncal career.
-After angel investing for some time, I now have a clearer sense of where my edge lies.
+I spend a lot of time thinking about edge -- it's been one of the defining themes of my professional career.
+I now have a clearer sense of where my edge lies as an angel investor.
 (This is the part where I blow my own trumpet).

-**Experience;** I think my experience as a successful venture-backed tech founder gives me a clear edge in evaluating other founders.
-Tech startups are not the same as other businesses, pitching well is not the same as executing well, and being a founder is not the same as being an employee, let alone being an investor with minimal operating experience.
-Given that early stage is critically dependent on team, I think this matters.
+**Experience;** I think my experience as a *successful venture-backed tech founder* gives me a clear edge in evaluating other founders.
+Tech startups are not the same as other businesses, pitching well is not the same as executing well, and being a founder is not the same as being an operator, let alone being an investor without operating experience.
+Given that early stage is so critically dependent on team quality, I think this matters.

-**Rigour:** Add to that my near decade of experience as a professional investor at a large quant hedge fund, followed by another near decade digging deep into the data and business drivers of a wide range of companies while running Quandl.
-I think this gives me a degree of analytical clarity and investment rigour beyond most other investors I've encountered.
+**Rigour:** Add to that my near decade of experience as a professional investor at a large quant hedge fund, followed by another near decade digging deep into the data, business drivers and structural economics of a wide range of companies while running Quandl.
+I think this gives me a degree of analytical clarity and rigour beyond most angels without a professional investing background.

-**Incentives:**

-**Perspective:**

-* Incentives

-blind spots -- team, data niz, api, capi

-incentives

-blind spots.
-founder -- not operator, not business exec, venture backed

-Founder judgement
-Professional investor
-selling to public markets
-biz model
-Deep tech

-* I don't have an exceptional volume of dealflow, but I think I have somewhat *differentiated* dealflow, especially in certain under-favoured categories.

-* I think my own experience as a (successful) venture-backed tech founder helps me evaluate founders differently from most non-founders, let alone investors with zero startup operating experience, especially at the very earliest stages.

-* Given that I'm investing my own money, I don't care too much about logos, headlines or even horizons; I think this lets me invest in companies that many others wouldn't touch.

-only 1 customer

-* In my expert judgement (and I'm not being sarcastic here, or hiding behind false modesty), most VCs are terrible -- not just wrong, but glaringly incompetent -- at evaluating data businesses and also capital markets startups.
-This is an opportunity to be exploited.

-So this all works, in the sense of building a performant and differentiated portfolio.
-What I wonder about sometimes is, does it suffice to generate outlier outcomes?
-Time will tell.

-Zooming out, an angel's job is to see companies, select winners, get allocations, and help founders.
-I'd rate myself average, good, good and above-average in those four competences; it gives me something to work on.
+**Incentives:** I'm not answerable to LPs; I have none.
+This has two consequences.
+First, it means I don't have to waste time role-playing as an investor ("accountability theatre").
+Nor do I have to care about logos, trend-chasing, hot deals or IRR.
+Cash on cash is all that matters.
+Second, it means I can truly align myself with founders; I don't have other customers to please.
+In a capital-rich, talent-constrained environment, this makes a difference.

+I suspect it's easy enough to find any one or even two of these qualities, but the intersection of all three is rare.

 ----
 <br/>